-In line with the Company's current investment policy (agreed by shareholders on 12 August 2020), the Company will make no further investments except in respect of which it has existing obligations or to the extent that investment is required to support existing investments.
-The intention is to realise the maximum value of the Company's investments and, having repaid all debt, to return capital to shareholders.
-In December 2023, the Company repaid all of its debt and has subsequently made two returns of capital in July 2024 and March 2025.
+The Company's shareholders agreed changes to the Company's investment policy on 12 August 2020.
+In line with the new investment policy, the Company will make no further investments except in respect of which it has existing obligations or to the extent that investment is required to support existing investments.
+The intention being to realise the maximum value of its investments and, after repayment of all debt, to return capital to shareholders.
+Now the Company has repaid all of its debt and has announced plans to make an initial return of capital it still remains committed to its investment strategy of realising the maximum value of its investments.
 The Company will continue to assess its ability to make further returns of capital to Shareholders and will seek to do so as and when it has sufficient cash reserves that are not otherwise required to support its existing investments to maximise value and/or to meet its existing obligations such as operational expenses.